Arash Estilaf

 Estilaf moved to Shanghai in 2006 and began studying Chinese at East China Normal University.
 He could speak Chinese after three months.
 He was a contestant in the first Chinese Bridge language competition for foreign students in 2008, and he finished in the top 10.

-In 2010 he entered in the Shanghai Theatre Academy in a master's degree course in broadcasting and presenting which he has now accomplished.
+In 2010 he entered in the Shanghai Theatre Academy in a master's degree course in broadcasting and presenting, which he has now accomplished.
 He is now studying for a doctorate at the East China Normal University.
-Estilaf is fluent in Standard Mandarin and has made a name for himself on Chinese television with his humour.
+Estilaf is fluent in Standard Mandarin and has made a name for himself on Chinese television with his humor.
 He can also speak Shanghainese and other languages like Korean and Russian.